1 Newton = .2248 pounds

 Not all of the N.J.S. standards actually relate to quality as such, but rather act to promote interchangeability of parts and tools.

-N.J.S. threading and sizing standards are generally the same as Campagnolo track parts.
+N.J.S. threading and sizing standards are generally the same as for Campagnolo track parts.

-The style of handlebar used on most English 3-speed bicycles.
-This is a fairly narrow bar with a slight rise, grips nearly parallel to the frame.
 This design was formerly associated with the North Road Cycle Club, north of London.
-It is a reversible design, most often used in the upright position, but quite serviceable in the dropped position as well, for a more agressive riding position.
+It is a reversible design, most often used in the upright position, but quite serviceable in the dropped position as well, for a more aggressive riding position.
 In the reversed position, it resembles a Moustache handlebar, but with sharper bends and a bit more drop.

 Octalink ® cranks come in one of two different spline patterns: